riadafridishibly/tfsc/README.md

 TFSC is a implementation of simple file server and client on top of python's socket library.
 It uses TCP protocol to communicate.

 # Usage
+Run the `server.py` and `client.py` in two different folders to avoid filename conflict.

 ## Running the server
 ```